lrobert142/online-dnd-frontend/README.md

 ## TODO

 - Add a world map that has clickable areas to enable players to 'zoom in' to that area or see character details (open in new tab on character list? prefill search?)
+  - Will need to design a world map
+  - Then see where I put Phandalin and the area
+  - Then place all the NPCs in Phandalin and similar areas.
+Start simple and work from there.

 ### Maybe